Weekly Update #49

 Nei nostri pensieri e nelle nostre preghiere non manchi la martoriata Ucraina, così tanto afflitta.
 Questa mattina ho avuto un incontro con i Capi delle diverse Confessioni di fede che sono in Ucraina – tutti uniti – e mi hanno raccontato il dolore di quel popolo.
 Non dimentichiamo mai, ogni giorno, di pregare per la pace definitiva in Ucraina.

-And now I greet with great affection the boys and girls from Catholic Action from the Diocese of Rome!
+Links to the full text in ITALIAN and ENGLISHAnd now I greet with great affection the boys and girls from Catholic Action from the Diocese of Rome!
 You have come on the “Peace Caravan”.
 I thank you for this initiative which is so precious this year because, thinking of the war-torn Ukraine, our commitment and our prayer for peace must be even more strong.
 Let us think of Ukraine and pray for the Ukrainian people, who are so badly treated.
 Let us listen now to the message that your friends here beside me will read to us.

 E adesso con grande affetto saluto i ragazzi e le ragazze dell’Azione Cattolica della Diocesi di Roma!
 Siete venuti nella “Carovana della Pace”.
 Vi ringrazio per questa iniziativa, tanto più preziosa quest’anno perché, pensando alla martoriata Ucraina, il nostro impegno e la nostra preghiera per la pace devono essere ancora più forti.
 Pensiamo all’Ucraina e preghiamo per il popolo ucraino, così maltrattato.
 Ascoltiamo ora il messaggio che i vostri amici, qui accanto a me, ci leggeranno.